canjs/canjs/docs/can-guides/setup/setting-up-canjs.md

 <h1>{{message}}</h1>
 ```

 Next, create an `index.js` module for your application.
-Import [can-component Component] and
+Import [can-stache-element StacheElement] and
 your template to say “Hello World”:

 ```js